Paddington tube station (Bakerloo, Circle and District lines): Services

-The station is between Bayswater and Edgware Road stations on the Circle and District lines and between Warwick Avenue and Edgware Road on the Bakerloo line.
-It is in London Fare Zone 1.
+Paddington station is on the Bakerloo, Circle and District lines in London fare zone 1.
+On the Bakerloo line, the station is between Warwick Avenue and Edgware Road (Bakerloo line).
+On the Circle line and the Edgware Road branch of the District line, it is between Bayswater and Edgware Road (Circle, District and Hammersmith & City lines).
 Train frequencies vary throughout the day, but, generally, Circle line trains run every 10 minutes from approximately 05:31 to 00:39 eastbound and 05:07 to 00:45 westbound; they are supplemented by District line trains that operate every 10 minutes from approximately 05:44 to 00:06 eastbound and 05:57 to 00:22 westbound.
 Some late night Circle line trains continue beyond Edgware Road.
 Bakerloo line trains generally operate every 3 minutes from approximately 05:45 to 00:22 southbound and 05:55 to 00:41 northbound.

 Connections

-London Buses routes 7, 23, 27, 36, 205, 332 and night routes N7, N205 serve Praed Street.